daisybio/BiGAnts-PyPI-package/README.md

 ### Network

-An interaction network should be present as a TSV table with two columns that represent two interacting genes. **Without a header!**
+An interaction network should be present as a CSV table with two columns that represent two interacting genes. **Without a header!**

 For instance: